-The story in Ghostland features a time jump of sorts, which means we see the two daughters as both teenagers and adults.
+The story in Incident in a Ghostland features a time jump of sorts, which means we see the two daughters as both teenagers and adults.
 The adult versions are portrayed by Crystal Reed (Teen Wolf) and Anastasia Phillips (Reign).
 They both give amazing performances though I had to get over the very invasive “new” lips on Crystal Reed.
 Sorry, but it’s hard not to get distracted when we get a lot of close-ups.

 The teenage version of Beth and Vera are portrayed by Emilia Jones (High-Rise) and Taylor Hickson (Deadpool) respectively.
 There is a very unfortunate and tragic story surrounding the production of Ghostland.
 Taylor Hickson went through a glass pane and has been severely scarred – most notably in her face.
 It’s was an accident that should never have happened and hopefully, she will be very well compensated.